British armoured formations of the Second World War: Background

-During the interwar period, the British Army examined the lessons learnt from the First World War; and a need was seen for experimentation with and development of theories of manoeuvre and armoured warfare, as well as the creation of the short-lived Experimental Mechanized Force.
-The long-term impact was for the army to start to move towards mechanisation, to enhance battlefield mobility.
+During the interwar period, the British Army examined the lessons of the First World War; a need was seen for experimentation with and development of theories of manoeuvre and armoured warfare, as well as the creation of the short-lived Experimental Mechanized Force.
+The long-term impact was for the army to move towards mechanisation, to enhance battlefield mobility.
 By the 1930s, the army had established three types of divisions: the infantry division, the mobile division (later called an armoured division), and the motor division (a motorised infantry division).
 The primary role of the infantry division was to penetrate the enemy's defensive line, with the support of infantry tanks.
 Any gap created would then be exploited by mobile divisions, and the territory thus captured would be secured by the fast-moving motor divisions.
 These tactics would transform the attack into a break-through, while maintaining mobility.
 The country's first armoured division, the Mobile Division, was created in October 1937.

 In the 1930s, tensions increased between Germany and the United Kingdom.
 During 1937 and 1938, German demands for the annexation of the Sudetenland in Czechoslovakia led to an international crisis.
-This was resolved in September 1938 by the Munich Agreement, which allowed for German annexation.
-In the wake of this, the Mobile Division (Egypt) was formed.
-However, tensions did not subside, and the British government debated how best to prepare the army for war.
+This was resolved in September 1938 by the Munich Agreement, which allowed for German annexation of Sudetenland.
+The Mobile Division (Egypt) was formed.
+Tensions did not subside, and the British government debated how best to prepare the army for war.
 In January 1939, the Secretary of State for War Leslie Hore-Belisha proposed splitting the Mobile Division into two smaller formations but found no support for this move.
 The issue was broached again a month later, and was accepted in principle by the cabinet.
 Shortly after, France was informed of a preliminary timetable for the arrival of the British Expeditionary Force (BEF) in the event of war: "One Regular Armoured Division will become available about the middle of 1940, the second would not be available 'till a later date'".
-The formation of a second division within the United Kingdom during this period was complicated by the slow pace of British tank production.
-Several independent Army Tank Brigades were also raised prior to the outbreak of the war, to be used as a corps level asset.
-In line with the established doctrine, they would thereafter be allocated to provide support to an infantry division as the need arose.
+The formation of a second division within the United Kingdom was complicated by the slow pace of British tank production.
+Several independent Army Tank Brigades were also raised prior to the outbreak of the war, to be commanded by corps.
+In line with the established doctrine, they would be allocated to support infantry divisions as the need arose.